gmile/gmile.github.io/2016-02-19-rails-state-of-mind-pt1.md

 Overall, that testing experience turned out to be traumatic.
 I grew to hate tests.
 TDD seemed ridiculous!
 No, really: who in their right mind would possibly go through this masochism of thinking spaghetti-wise like that, before actually writing any code?!
 I think even today It’s hard for me to do TDD approach mainly due to that experience.

 It took 2 years before I restored my faith in tests.
 But that’s a completely different story.

+---

+Many thanks to my friend [Alexei Sholik](https://github.com/alco/) for proofreading the post!